Connection Academy Builds Relationships Among Health Care and Human Service Providers

 Brief overview: Guilford Refugee Health Coalition Development Project

-Greensboro AHEC’s Rural Educational Approach to Community Health (REACH) program is a 2-week summer residential program for 1st and 2nd year Medical students, Nurse Practitioner students and Physician Assistant students.
-The program is held in Asheboro, North Carolina and exposes students to rural community medicine through several learning experiences.
-The REACH program allows students to shadow and network with rural health providers, experience the richness of community and gain knowledge through interdisciplinary training.
+Greensboro AHEC’s Rural Educational Approach to Community Health (REACH) program is a 2-week summer residential program for first and second-year Medical students, Nurse Practitioner students and Physician Assistant students.
+The program is held in Asheboro, N.C., and exposes students to rural community medicine through several learning experiences.
+The REACH Program allows students to shadow and network with rural health providers, experience the richness of community and gain knowledge through interdisciplinary training.
 Another great aspect of the program is the “cultural” component that exposes students to an array of art, museums and local eateries.
 This experience allows students to develop an appreciation for history and culture that can be found in a rural setting.

 “Small town.
 Country Living.
 Rural communities can be found all across North Carolina.
-It is important that healthcare providers are aware of, understand and are capable of meeting the needs of this patient population.
-The REACH program opens the doors to fulfilling this need." - Adrienne
+It is important that healthcare providers understand and are aware and capable of meeting the needs of this patient population.
+The REACH program opens the doors to fulfilling this need," says Adrienne.